 FAIR (Factor Analysis of Information Risk) is a model that breaks down different aspects of risk and monetizes the elements.
 Allowing security teams to break down the factors and relationships between risk factors lets companies gain a broader insight into how risk is addressed and where the gaps may be.
 Ultimately, FAIR assigns a monetary value to risk factors, successfully defining risk in a business context.

-This newer way to frame risk is important because it allows businesses to translate cyber risk into a business context and create a narrative that will help get executive buy-in on cybersecurity initiatives.
-It will enable CISO’s to calculate return on security investment (RoSI) and allows for more transparency and risk visibility.
+This newer way to frame risk is crucial because it allows businesses to translate cyber risk into a business context and create a narrative to help get executive buy-in on cybersecurity initiatives.
+It will enable CISOs to calculate return on security investment (RoSI), allowing for more transparency and risk visibility.

-FAIR allows businesses to concretely measure, analyze, measure, and understand risk.
+The FAIR risk methodology allows businesses to measure, analyze, measure, and understand risk concretely.
 The nice thing about the FAIR model is that it can augment current security programs and, by doing so, strengthens the organization's security posture.
-Because only once the risk is understood can CISO’s make informed decisions about risk scenarios and risk taxonomy.
+Because only once the risk is understood can CISOs make informed decisions about risk scenarios and taxonomy.

 NIST & FAIR

 The National Institute of Standards and Technology developed the Framework for Protecting Critical Infrastructure Cybersecurity in response to an executive order from President Obama.
 The first version of what would be later dubbed the NIST Cybersecurity Framework (CSF) was released in 2014.
 What was unique about the development of V1 was the decentralized and collaborative way it was developed.
-CyberSaint Founder George Wrenn and co-founder Padraic O'Reilly were contributors to the development of the Framework.
+CyberSaint Co-found Padraic O'Reilly was a contributor to the development of the Framework.

 It is often the aspiration of many security leaders, whether at a small business or a multi-billion dollar enterprise, to adopt the NIST CSF for their organization.
-Its comprehensive and flexible nature makes it the most future-proof framework to navigate both new technologies entering the market as well as new regulations hitting almost every industry.
-The NIST CSF, though, can also be challenging to adopt, given its wide-ranging nature.
+Its comprehensive and flexible nature makes it the most future-proof framework to navigate new technologies entering the market and new regulations hitting almost every industry.
+However, The NIST CSF can also be challenging to adopt, given its wide-ranging nature.
 For many security leaders, often tasked with adopting the CSF from their CEO or the Board of Directors, selecting where to begin is the greatest challenge.

 Because there are so many regulations and frameworks that different industries map to, it’s crucial for any new risk quantification methodology to work well with existing frameworks.
-FAIR helps organizations determine where their greatest strengths are as well as where they have room for improvement and growth.
+FAIR helps organizations determine their greatest strengths and where they have room for improvement and growth.